View All Docs

 }

-• Important Note: If the column referenced in the API Endpoint URL is named "api", the enrichment step will remove the column after the calculation.
-Use the Rename Columns step to change the column name to anything besides "api", such as "api.id".
+• Important Note: If the column referenced in the API endpoint URL is named "api", the enrichment step will remove the column after the calculation.
+Use the Edit Columns step to change the column name to anything besides "api", such as "api.id".

 Authentication